-• The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act)
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act)

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act 20 U.S.C. § 1092(f)) requires Penn to provide students and employees with information on its security policies and procedures and specific statistics for certain criminal incidents, arrests and disciplinary referrals and to make the information and statistics available to prospective students and employees upon request.
-This information is available by calling the Division of Public Safety Special Services Department at (215) 898-4481 or online at www.oublicsafety.upenn.edu/clery.
-To obtain a copy of the Clery Crime Statistics and Campus Security Policies for Wharton | San Francisco contact Brandon Lodriguss at 415-267-6356 or download a copy from:
+This information is available by calling the Division of Public Safety Office of the Vice President at (215) 898-7515 or visiting www. publicsafety.upenn.edu/clery.